-Continuous monitoring devices shall be installed, maintained, and used to monitor injection pressure and rate, and to monitor the volume of glycol in the annulus between the tubing and the long string casing.
-Calculated flow rates and calculated volumes are not acceptable.
+Continuous monitoring devices shall be installed, maintained, and used to monitor injection pressure and rate, and to monitor the pressure of non-freezing solution in the annulus between the tubing and the long string casing.
+Calculated flow data are not acceptable except as a back-up system if the primary continuous injection rate device malfunctions.